 Try these guidelines to ensure the older adults you love stay healthy and hydrated:

 - Plain water is best, but take into account other types of fluids, including soup, juice, fruits, and vegetables.
 Abstain from sugary and caffeinated beverages.

 - Place bottled water, or a small pitcher of ice water and a cup, near the older adult to prompt him or her to sip on it conveniently during the day.

 - Try various temperatures.
 Sometimes a warmed cup of water is more comforting than an icy one.
 You may even try heating up juice and other beverages to figure out if they are more appealing, or provide popsicles if needed.

 The experienced in-home caregivers at Responsive Home Care are experienced in imaginative techniques to help older adults stay hydrated, and in monitoring fluid intake to ensure adequate fluids are consumed every day.
-Contact us at (954) 486-6440 to learn more about how we can help enhance the health of senior loved ones with Sunrise in-home care, in the convenience and familiarity of home.
+Contact us at (954) 486-6440 to learn more about how we can help enhance the health of senior loved ones with home health care in Davie, FL and nearby areas, in the convenience and familiarity of home.
 We provide home care services throughout Broward County.